Third-Party Data Breaches: What You Need to Know

 Many organizations fail to build their vendor contract management processes with vendor risk management in mind.
 Your organization should have clear company policies regarding when personal information, customer data, or other sensitive information can be shared with third parties.
 For example, you might want to consider including clear stipulations regarding when confidential information can be shared with fourth parties and beyond.

 In addition, you should practice proactive, external third-party monitoring for all vendors that deal with your confidential information.
 Organizations change their information security programs over time, and what was originally reported on their vendor risk assessment questionnaire may not hold true a few months later.
 Additionally, a proactive monitoring approach can help you to catch potential data breaches before they happen.
-By monitoring the dark web, pastebin and other areas where stolen credentials are posted, you can learn if one of your vendors has been compromised.
+By monitoring the dark web, Pastebin, and other areas where stolen credentials are posted, you can learn if one of your vendors has been compromised.

 Pay Attention to Regulatory Requirements